jentery/engl429C/index.md

 This week's reading should consume no more than *one hour* of your time.
 This week's writing should consume no more than *six hours* of your time.

 By Monday, March 1st at 2:30pm, please finish *Geek Love* (through page 348).
+Take notes as you read.

 By Wednesday, March 3rd at 2:30pm, please submit via Brightspace (link coming soon) your second response to a [prompt](#prompts): Prompt [A](#prompt-a), [B](#prompt-b), or [C](#prompt-c).
 You should respond to each prompt *only once* and select *one* of three options provided.
 You can respond to Prompts A, B, and C in any order you wish.
 Please leave Prompt D for the final / fourth assignment.